Safe and Proactive Wisdom Tooth Extraction

 The Wisdom Tooth Extraction Process

 The process for removing a wisdom tooth is very straightforward.
 After numbing your tooth and surrounding tissue (as well as administering sedation if requested), we can begin the process of gently rocking the tooth back and forth to break it from the supportive structures holding it in place.
 If the tooth is trapped underneath gum tissue, we’ll make a small incision in this tissue in order to access the tooth.
 In more complex cases, we will break the wisdom tooth into smaller pieces to extract it that way.
-With Dr. Landis’ expertise in oral surgery, you can rest easy knowing that your treatment and comfort is in good hands.

 Essential Aftercare to Know